Roadmap

 CoalitionConfig type compiles against a fixed set of

-example citizen references, and its coalition_id()
+example member references, and its coalition_id()

 derivation is stable and testable.